|

 When a hiring manager takes her first glance at your resume, you have just ten seconds to convince her that you're special.........can you do it?

 2) A personal marketing document.
-Your resume can persuade employers of your unique value for the type of position you seek.
+Your resume can persuade employers of your unique value for the type of position you are seeking.
 Hiring managers tpyically see hundreds of resumes each week; yours must do an exceptional job of selling your talents in an efficient manner.
 3) Interview guide.
-Many times, an interviewer will use a candidate's resume as a road map for the actual interview discussion.
-A well-written resume will keep the interviewer focused on your strengths and successes, inspiring questions that elicit positive responses.
+Many times, an interviewer will use a candidate's resume as a road map for the actual discussion.
+A well-written resume will keep the interviewer focused on your strengths and inspire questions that elicit positive responses.
 4) Post-interview comparison document.
-Following interviews, a hiring manager often meets with his team to discuss the strengths of weaknesses of all candidates.
+Following interviews, a hiring manager often meets with his/her team to discuss the strengths and weaknesses of all candidates.
 Your resume remains behind as a summary of your fit for the position.
-A thoughtfull, well-constructed document can go a long way to shift the hiring decision in your favor.
+A thoughtful, well-constructed document can shift the hiring decision in your favor.

 Your resume's first "reader" will probably be electronic, as organizations increasingly rely on an "applicant tracking system" to pre-qualify candidates.
 All documents are scanned into a computer, which selects key words and phrases for appropriate classification.
 If your resume does not include the specific key words and phrases selected by the hiring manager, you will be eliminated from consideration.
-Clearly, for firms that use this selective system, the only viable candidates are those whose resumes are formatted properly and contain the relevant structure.
+Clearly, for firms that use this selective system, the only viable candidates are those whose resumes are formatted properly and contain the relevant structure and key words.
 We can help you stand out from the crowd and make a positive first impression.
-With over 20 years experience in human resource management, we have inside knowledge of what employers and hiring professionals want.
-We know how to market your accomplishments to dramatically increase responses to your resume.
-We also know the typical pitfalls most candidates fall into that ruin their chances to land top positions.
+With more than 20 years experience in human resource management, we have inside knowledge of what employers and hiring professionals want.
+We know how to market your accomplishments to dramatically increase the responses your resume will receive.
+We also know the typical pitfalls that most candidates fall into that ruin their chance of landing a top position.
 In most cases, the applicant who gets hired is NOT the best one for the job, simply the best one on paper.
-A polished, professional resume really IS your ticket to success.
+A polished and professional resume really IS your ticket to success.
 We can help you draft the best one possible.
-We offer: 1) a detailed discussion of resume organization and structure 2) advice for proper composition and use of cover letters 3) a world-class resume and cover letter preparation service
+We offer: 1) a detailed discussion of resume organization and structure 2) advice for writing and using cover letters 3) a world-class resume and cover letter preparation service

 a) Avoid the use of articles (a, an, the), which add no meaning or clarity b) Eliminate personal pronouns (I, me, you, they, them, us), which distract the reader c) Use descriptive phrases and clauses, rather than complete sentences d) Keep the resume under two pages